Program Assessments

 1.4 Assessment of Student Learning

-Please include the following sections for each degree program:
+Please include the following information for each degree program:

-• Brief description of the degree program, including, for example, distinctive features, available emphasis areas, what students typically do after graduation, recent or planned changes for the program, and key student experiences (field work, internships, clinical experiences, etc.)
+• Brief description of the degree program, including, for example, distinctive features, available emphasis areas, what students typically do after graduation, and key student experiences (e.g., field work, internships, clinical experiences, etc.)

 1.5 Assessment of Service